tistaharahap/bango29/content/posts/macbook-air-m1.md

 ---

-For now I'm ending this blog post with as a satisfied software engineer.
+For now I'm ending this blog post as a satisfied software engineer.
 It's the kind of pro experience any pro user would expect from a Mac device.
 The given expectation of getting a pro machine from Apple being an actual pro machine is now real again after a long long long wait period thanks to Intel's monkey business.
 Don't forget this is a MacBook Air, not a Pro, no fans FTW!

 One more thing, battery life is indisputedly the best I've ever owned.